 - Sets a maximum repayment period of 25 years.
 After 25 years, any remaining debt is forgiven.

-Calculate your monthly payment using the Department of Education's IBR calculator.
+Calculate your monthly payment using the Department of Education's IDR calculator.

 Frequently Asked Questions about IBR

 - Who do I contact if I have questions?

 - What loan types aren't eligible?